 Steamed Molasses Raisin Pudding.
 A long time Newfoundland favourite that’s easy to make and is delicious served with our recipe for simple butterscotch sauce.

 Originally published June 2016.

 This molasses raisin pudding recipe came about because someone asked me for a simple butterscotch sauce recipe.
 I set out to post the butterscotch sauce recipe and realized that I needed something to pour the sauce over for a photo.

-Remembering that I had always meant to post a recipe for one of my favourite traditional steamed puddings, I set to work to whip up this molasses raisin pudding in just a few minutes.
+Then, I remembered that I had always meant to post a recipe for one of my favourite traditional steamed puddings.
+I set to work to whip up this molasses raisin pudding in just a few minutes.

-This old fashioned favourite is often made at the holidays but can be made year round as an old fashioned comfort food dessert.
+I often make this old fashioned favourite at the holidays.
+But it can be made year round as an old fashioned comfort food dessert.

 Like this Steamed Molasses Raisin Pudding recipe?